 Teaching the same fitness classes day after day can lead to boredom — for you and your students.
 Regardless of the class format you teach — be it cardio, sculpting, or stretching — with a little imagination, you can add variety and spice.

 Video of the Day

 Use music to create a different atmosphere in your class.
 A good example of energy-inducing music is anything with a fast and fun Latin beat.
-Tailor your music to the season: patriotic music in July, Latin-inspired tunes near Cinco De Mayo, or Christmas music in December.
-Take musical suggestions from your class.
-Ask them to contribute ideas of types of music they would like you to use during the workout.
-To make it extra fun, tailor your workout to the music you are using.
-Add a funky combination with dance music or stick in a line-dancing series accompanied by country-western music.
+Tailor your music to the season: spooky music at Halloween, Latin-inspired tunes near Cinco De Mayo or Christmas music in December.

 Match your workouts to the music by adding a seasonal theme.
 For example, around the holidays, do a 12 days of Christmas themed workout in which you have an exercise to match each of the "days" with an exercise and do the requisite reps to the spirit of the song.